 Induction heating offers several benefits compared to torch heating.
 As already mentioned, speed can be one factor, which can boost throughput in a manufacturing process.
 Additionally, precision and repeatability are considerable benefits, as induction delivers consistent results every time.
 Finally, eliminating an open flame in the work environment improves workplace safety while also introducing less heat into the work environment.

-To read other similar application notes, visit our heating applications page.
+To read other application notes from THE LAB at Ambrell, visit our heating applications page.